ftyers/vardial-shared-task/test/README.md

-The test sets for Romance and Turkic languages `roa-covered` and `trk-covered`, respectively, will be released on March 5, 2019.
+The test sets for Romance and Turkic languages `roa-covered` and `trk-covered`, respectively, were released on March 5, 2019.